abdullahmohdi/ama/readme.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
 Personal questions.
-Money.
-Work.
-Life.
-Code.
+Changing career, Coding Bootcamps, Interview Preparations, Internships, Life.
 Whatever.

 ---
 ## You can contact me through email: